Manishearth/manishearth.github.io/source/drafts/zero1.md

 ICU4X would like users to be able to make use of caching and other data management strategies as needed, so this won't do at all.
 For a while ICU4X had not one but _two_ pervasive lifetimes threaded throughout most of its types: it was both confusing and not in line with our goals.

-## ... demand life take the lifetimes back
+## ... make life take the lifetimes back

 @@ check original discussion doc for details